ZZ Resistivity Imaging Pty. Ltd.

 This crosshole survey was configured to find aquifer zones.
 As the figure shows below, only seven and 14 electrodes were used in the left and right boreholes respectively, due to site constraints.
 With a special data acquisition arrangement, 2,500 data points were collected within 10 minutes.
 The data points were then inverted into a true resistivity section.

 It is apparent that a high resistivity band is located in the middle of the survey area, resembling a sandstone layer that decreases in thickness from right to left.
-Core logging showed that the sandstone's upper and lower layers are composed of calcareous lithology with high porosity and water content, thus low resistivity.
+Core logging showed that the sandstone's upper and lower layers are comprised of calcareous lithology with high porosity and water content, thus low resistivity.

 Crosshole resistivity survey to find industrial waste water